 While we hear AI and typically think of technology that is designed for the consumer, the concept of Intelligent Assistance for businesses has recently emerged as a safer and potentially even more valuable alternative.

-Intelligent Assistance (IA) – AI applications for your staff, not your customers – in the realm of customer experience refers to technology that augments support agents and streamlines workflows.
+Intelligent Assistance (IA) – AI applications for your staff, not your customers – in the realm of customer experience this refers to technology that augments support agents and streamlines workflows.
 Think virtual assistants fetching knowledge base articles, pulling up how-to videos, or searching for specific canned messages within a live chat platform.
-With IA, answers to customer queries are brought right to the agent without them having to go hunting.
+At Comm100, we call this Agent Assist – customer queries are brought right to the agent without them having to go hunting for information or answers..

-These assistants analyze customer conversations to understand their intentions, and then providing responses to the agent in real-time.
+These assistants analyze customer conversations to understand their intentions, and then provide responses to the agent in real-time.
 For example, a customer may ask for an instruction manual for a certain product, which may take some time for an agent to find depending on how your knowledge management system works.
-With IA, the assistant could immediately surface the resource in the agent console for the agent to confirm and send along.
+With Agent Assist, the assistant could immediately surface the resource in the agent console for the agent to confirm and send along.